 Thanks to video meetings and interoffice messaging apps such as Slack, it’s easy to communicate with co-workers instantaneously and virtually face-to-face.
 But sometimes there’s no real replacement for actual face time when you want to bounce ideas off your co-workers or get their honest feedback.

 It Can Hurt Your Social Skills

 If you spend most of your days by yourself, you might find it increasingly harder to have normal social interactions when you are around other people.
-To prevent your social skills from declining, force yourself to have at least one social interaction each day, even if it’s just some small talk with your barista at the coffee shop.
+To prevent your social skills from declining, force yourself to have at least one social interaction each day, like FaceTiming with a friend or family member.

 You Could Fall Into Poor Eating Habits

 When you work from home, you have easy access to everything in your fridge and pantry at all times, which means you might find yourself mindlessly munching on chips and other unhealthy food items throughout the day.
 To prevent this, set meal and snack times and stick to eating only at those times.

 Your Roommates and Family Might Not Respect Your Work Hours

 If you don’t live alone, it’s likely you’ll now be sharing your work environment with roommates or family members who might want to chat or interrupt you constantly.
 It’s important to set boundaries to let people know that your workday is no different even though you’re not currently in the office.
 Establish “do not disturb” hours that are interruption-free.

 - 24 Ways To Maximize Your Paycheck This Year